xwp/xwpwa/assets/src/css/readme.md

 #### Typography

-Some reset for the font-weight and some style for the loading fonts.
+Some reset for the **font-weight** and some style for the **loading fonts**.

+The scss variable for the **font-family** is set in that file.

+The variable for the default **font-size** of the body is also set here.
+A good practice will be to use the default font-size of the article, to avoid to set it again in the HTML (with the `text-xxx` class)

+These variables are used to set the font-family & the font-size values on the body inside `base/_global.scss`

-The `color` classes are generated from that file, with a mixin and map.
+The `color` classes are generated from that file, with a mixin (imported from the mixins file) and a colors map.
 The map must use the color variables coming from the color file.
 The **colors map** and the **color variables** are set as an example and must be updated with the value coming from the design.
 The goal of the `color-xxx` classes is to add the color to each text element inside the HTML and not as a CSS property.
+Like that, we can avoid duplicating value in the CSS file and keep the colors limited.
 The name will be based on the map and the output will be like `color-primary` or `color-grey-100`

 From the same logic, this file will generate the `text-xxx` classes.